 Sandy Arledge, Member

-Arledge is active within the Pacific Coast Quarter Horse Association and California Horse Council.
-She owned and operated Sandy Arledge Quarter Horses and was a general partner and manager of Far West Farms, a full-service boarding facility in Del Mar.
+Arledge is active in the Pacific Coast Quarter Horse Association and California Horse Council.
+She owned and operated Sandy Arledge Quarter Horses and was a general partner and manager of Far West Farms, a full-service boarding facility in Del Mar, California.
 She has bred and trained numerous AQHA world champions and reserve world champions.
-Arledge was named the 2010 Professional’s Choice Professional Horsewoman of the Year.
+She was named the 2010 Professional’s Choice Professional Horsewoman of the Year.

 See more AQHA Partner benefits